 - Java custom instrumentation

-New Relic's Java agent supports two techniques for custom instrumentation:
+New Relic's Java agent supports two methods of custom instrumentation:

 - Annotation: Add @Trace annotations to your code to ensure New Relic instruments specific methods.
 Annotation is easy to implement, if you are instrumenting only a few methods.
 For more complex instrumentation, or if you are unable to modify your code, use XML.